U.S. AMBASSADORS FUND FOR CULTURAL PRESERVATION

 Call for Proposals:

 AFCP was established to help countries preserve cultural heritage and to demonstrate U.S. respect for other cultures.
-The AFCP is aimed at preserving cultural sites or objects that have an historical or cultural significance to the cultural heritage of Papua New Guinea, Vanuatu or the Solomon Islands.
-The deadline for submitting a proposal in English is Monday, December 31, 2012 at 12:00pm PNG time.
+The AFCP is aimed at preserving cultural sites or objects that have an historical or cultural significance to the cultural heritage of Papua New Guinea, Solomon Islands, or Vanuatu.
+The deadline for submitting a proposal is Monday, December 23, 2013 at 4.30 p.m.
+PNG time.

 Before submitting a proposal, make sure your organization has a DUNS (Data Universal Numbering System).
 A DUNS number should be received within three days after a submission of an online application at D&B website.
 Organizations will then need to register their DUNS number in the Central Contract Registration (CCR).
 You need to first register as a user in this website before being able to register your organization’s DUNS number.